So Seductive: Background

 Following his release, Tony Yayo appeared on several mixtapes to increase his exposure amongst underground hip hop audiences, and began to record his debut album, titled Thoughts of a Predicate Felon (2005), almost immediately after leaving prison, although he was still detained under house arrest and required to wear an ankle bracelet, and thus could not personally promote any of the album's material.
 "So Seductive" was released as the album's 1st single via Interscope in the United States and Canada on May 17, 2005 via Music download, and was released to rhythmic and urban contemporary radio stations in the United States on May 24, 2005.
 The CD single was distributed via Polydor Records.
+In addition, the song spawned a few remixes, one with Memphis Bleek, another with Young Jeezy, and another one titled "Man On Fire", by Cuban Link featuring J. Benjaminz, latter version featured on Cuban's titular mixtape Man On Fire.

 The song was featured in the 2005 Xbox video game 50 Cent Bulletproof.
 Tony Yayo appears in the video game providing his own voice and likeness and is a playable character in arcade mode.

 Writing and composition

 "So Seductive" was written by Tony Yayo, 50 Cent and Michael Harper, and was produced by the latter under his production name Punch, who was also responsible for the song's instruments.
 Stu "Bassie" Brooks played additional bass instruments.
 The song was recorded by Ky Miller at G-Unit Studios – a recording studio in New York City, New York.
 Audio mixing was carried out by Steve Baughman at Right Track Studios, a recording studio which is also in New York City, New York.
 The song was mastered by Brian "Big Bass" Gardner.
 "So Seductive" is listed 5th on the track listing for Thoughts of a Predicate Felon and is of 3 minutes and 30 seconds in length.
 It is a hip hop song with influences of club music, and is backed by a looped production containing elements of synthesizers and string instruments, and a repetitive bassline.
 Evan McGarvey of The Michigan Daily noted the song to contain "cracking, unstable hi-hats".
 Critics have described "So Seductive" as a "club banger" and a "hooky party number", indicating its uptempo nature.
 The song's "singsong" chorus is partly performed by 50 Cent.